AJMagz/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 This code book contains the following data fields in tidy_data.txt file:

 ## Identifiers
-*subject* - The ID of the test subjects
+*subject* - the subjects' ID
-*activity* - The type of activity performed when the corresponding measurements were taken
+*activity* - what activity was performed when the corresponding measurements were taken

 ## Measurements